E. L. M. Burns: GOC I Canadian Corps 1944

+Dismissal as I Canadian Corps GOC

 Burns's performance as a corps-level commander proved to be controversial, despite the successes of the Canadian forces in the Italian campaign, and so he was replaced as commander of I Canadian Corps by Major-General Charles Foulkes.
+Much of this had to do with Vokes constantly complaining about Burns to his superiors to have him removed from command.
+His World War II command during the Italian campaign sparked a sharp divide in military scholar circles with some historians noting he was a very capable field commander, while others, such as Major J.P.
+Johnston, arguing in the Canadian Military Journal that he was "simply incapable of commanding a higher formation."

 Following this major setback to his career, Burns, reverting back to his permanent rank of major-general, was given another chance, and he was sent to Northwestern Europe in December 1944, becoming the Chief of Canadian Section, 1st Echelon, 21st Army Group, a position he held until September 1945, by which time the war, after six long years, had finally come to an end.

 Later life

-Burns served as Deputy Minister of Veterans’ Affairs.
+Burns served as Deputy Minister of Veterans Affairs Canada from 1950 to 1954.
 He served as a President of the UNAC during the 1950s.
 He played a critical role in the Middle East peace process from 1954 to 1959.
 He was instrumental in developing UN peacekeeping.
 As Chief of Staff in 1954, United Nations Truce Supervision Organization (UNTSO) was designed to maintain the General Armistice Agreements until permanent peace could be formulated.

 Burns served as a Chief of Staff of the Truce Supervision Organization in Palestine (1954–56) and was thus nearby when the Suez Crisis of 1956 occurred.
 He then led UNEF as Force Commander from November 1956 to December 1959.
+He was promoted to lieutenant-general.

-He was Canada's principal disarmament negotiator from 1960 to 1968. he died in Manotick, Ontario at the age of 88.
+He was Canada's principal disarmament negotiator from 1960 to 1968.

 Burns held the chair of Strategic Studies at the Norman Paterson School for International Affairs, Carleton University from 1969 to 1975.
-He wrote "Between Arab and Israeli" (1962); "General Mud: Memoirs of Two World Wars" (1970) and "Defense in the Nuclear Age" (1976).
+He wrote Between Arab and Israeli (1962); General Mud: Memoirs of Two World Wars (1970) and Defense in the Nuclear Age (1976).

+He died in Manotick, Ontario at the age of 88 on 13 September 1985.
+He was given a military ceremonial burial when he was interred in Manotick.